Rescued wolves are shaking their negative stereotype while helping participants do the same in CDCR’s Female Community Reentry Program.

 After learning about the program, Harris reached out to Wolf Connection, asking if there were any opportunities for the reentry participants to tour the sanctuary.

-Instead, the organization trained Agent Harris to become what they refer to as a pack leader, equipping her with the foundation to teach a 12-week class to the reentry participants.
+Instead, the organization trained Agent Harris to become what they refer to as a pack leader.
+They equipped her with the foundation to teach a 12-week class to the reentry participants.

-The classes culminated with a graduation held at the sanctuary, representing the first cohort of 30 participants from the reentry program.
+The classes culminated with a graduation held at the sanctuary, representing the first cohort of 30 reentry participants.
 The graduation included a three-hour tour where the participants met many of the wolves she incorporated into their lessons.

 “We’ve learned something from every single wolf,” said a participant graduate.